 Clickto search and display all event data partitions available for restoration.

 The Data Restoration table chronologically lists all the event data that can be restored.
 The table displays the date of the event data, the name of event directory, and the location.
-Thecolumn indicates whether the event directory was found in the local data directory of Sentinel Log Manager or in the configured networked storage directory.
+Thecolumn indicates whether the event directory was found in the local data directory of Sentinel Log Manager or in the configured archived directory.

 Continue with Restoring Event Data to restore the event data.